gokulnathperiasamy/Android-Open-Source-Libraries/README.md

-# Android Open Source Projects
+# Android Open Source Library

+> A collection of most popular and well known Android libraries.

 - [ButterKnife](https://github.com/JakeWharton/butterknife) Bind Android views and callbacks to fields and methods.
 - [OkHttp](https://github.com/square/okhttp) An HTTP+HTTP/2 client for Android and Java applications.